There are some fascinating folks out there in the bars. Going to one of my father’s gigs was always prime people watching.

 From the stage: “We’re going to take a little break,” Joanne/Judy purrs.
 “Don’t you go away now.”

 And here comes Dad, sweaty and smiling, from the stage.
 “I’m going to get a beer.
 Anybody need anything?”

-Another round is ordered.
-Dad goes up to the bar.
+Everyone orders another round and Dad goes up to the bar.

 “Good God,” Mom says.
 “Would you look at this table?
 Pearl, run up to the bar and get a wet rag, would ya?”